HFAnalyticsLab/COVID19_Shielding/README.md

 The following R packages (available on CRAN) are needed:

-dplyr
+- dplyr
-stringr
+- stringr
-sp
+- sp
-ggplot2
+- ggplot2
-plyr
+- plyr
-readODS
+- readODS
-gmodels
+- gmodels
-Rmisc
+- Rmisc
-DescTools
+- DescTools
-data.table
+- data.table
-Hmisc
+- Hmisc
-leaflet
+- leaflet
-rgeos
+- rgeos
-raster
+- raster
-plotly
+- plotly
-here
-rgdal
-RColorBrewer
-ggthemes
-ggchicklet
-showtext

 These scripts were written in R version (4.0.2) and RStudio Version 1.1.383.